 Will I have to wear a mask once I get the COVID-19 vaccine?

-"Eventually I think we won't, but I think until we know that this vaccine is working, we are going to have to wear a mask," pediatrician Dr. Dyan Hes said on CBSN Tuesday.
+"Eventually I think we won't, but I think until we know that this vaccine is working, we are going to have to wear a mask," pediatrician Dr. Dyan Hes said on CBSN.

 Pfizer and BioNTech have provided data to the FDA showing that their coronavirus vaccine is safe and 95% effective in clinical trials.
 An FDA advisory committee is scheduled to meet Thursday to consider emergency approval.